List of Barney characters

-Barney is a children's educational musical adventure media franchise that originated with the 1988 direct-to-video series Barney & the Backyard Gang by Sheryl Stamps-Leach and Kathy O'Rourke-Parker.
-Barney consists of three series—Barney & the Backyard Gang (1988–1991), which consists of only eight episodes, Barney & Friends (1992–2010), a television series that ran on PBS Kids, and Barney's World (2024), a fully animated series set to air on Cartoon Network's Cartoonito, and which is currently streaming on Max—and is currently distributed by 9 Story Media Group, under license from Mattel Television.
+Barney is a children's educational media franchise that originated with the 1988 direct-to-video series Barney & the Backyard Gang by Sheryl Stamps-Leach and Kathy O'Rourke-Parker.
+Barney consists of three series—Barney & the Backyard Gang (1988–1991), which consists of only eight videos, Barney & Friends (1992–2010), a television series that ran on PBS Kids, and Barney's World (2024–2025), a fully animated series set to air on Cartoon Network's Cartoonito, and which is currently streaming on Max and is currently distributed by 9 Story Media Group, under license from Mattel Television.

-The Barney franchise follows the titular character Barney, a purple anthropomorphic Tyrannosaurus rex who conveys educational messages through songs and small dance routines with a friendly, huggable and optimistic attitude.
+The Barney franchise follows the titular character Barney, an anthropomorphic purple Tyrannosaurus rex who conveys educational messages through songs and small dance routines with a friendly, huggable and optimistic attitude.